mehulagg/gitlab/doc/administration/geo/replication/datatypes.md

   - A Storage Appliance that exposes an Object Storage-compatible API.

-When using the file system store instead of Object Storage, you need to use network mounted file systems to run GitLab when using more than one server.
+When using the file system store instead of Object Storage, you need to use network mounted file systems to run GitLab when using more than one node.

 With respect to replication and verification: